A lot or a little?

 What parents need to know

-Parents need to know that this sitcom takes a look behind the scenes of a fictional competitive college football program.
+Parents need to know that Coach takes a look behind the scenes of a fictional competitive college football program.
 The head coach has an old-fashioned view of sports and competition.
 He's divorced, and he and his girlfriend live together.
 Neither of the two assistant coaches are very socially or intellectually astute, and these deficiencies are often mined for laughs.
 Not much football is shown, but wins and losses are discussed, along with football injuries, academic performance, recruiting, campus politics, and dealing with a difficult athletic director.

 What's the story?